 Functional Requirements

-The app can record splits at different intervals for track races of any length.
+Record Splits – The app can record splits at different intervals for track races of any length.

-The app determines what a runner is on pace to run based on either average or most recent split.
+On Pace For – The app determines what a runner is on pace to run, based on either average or most recent split.

-The app determines what a runner needs to run for each split based on previous splits and a goal time.
+Splits Needed – The app determines what a runner needs to run for each split based on previous splits and a goal time.

-The app can determine how much a runner is ahead or behind their previous races at any point in a race.
+Split Comparison – The app can determine how much a runner is ahead or behind their previous races at any point in a race.

-The app stores all races and splits in a database the user can access and analyze.
+Save Splits – The app stores all races and splits in a database the user can access and analyze.

+Pace Notifications – The app has different sound effects based on whether the runner is on pace.

+Data Requirements

+The app stores race results, including splits

+The race distance and split distance will be stored as integers

+The finishing time for the race will be stored as a float

+The splits will be stored as a string in JSON format

 Non-functional Requirements